-The proxy statement describes these reasons in more detail and contains additional background regarding why the Board determined it is in the best interest of the Company and our stockholders to possibly delay the listing of our common stock or a possible sale, merger, or other strategic transaction involving the company or its assets until the debt and public equity markets have stabilized.
+Prior to making these recommendations, the Board conducted a careful and extensive review with our financial advisors, Morgan Stanley & Co.
+Incorporated and J.P.
+Morgan Securities, Inc. The reasons for the Board's decision to make the extension recommendation are described in detail in the proxy statement.
+The proxy statement also contains additional background regarding why the Board determined it is in the best interest of the Company and our stockholders to possibly delay the listing of our common stock or a possible sale, merger, or other strategic transaction involving the company or its assets until the debt and public equity markets have stabilized.